+'''

 clk_5MHz instance_name

 (// Clock in ports

 .clk_in1(CLK_IN1), // IN

 // Clock out ports

 .clk_out1(CLK_OUT1), // OUT

 // Status and control signals

 .reset(RESET), // IN

 .locked(LOCKED)); // OUT

+'''

 1-1.
 Design a one-second pulse generator.
 Use the clocking wizard to generate 5 MHz clock, dividing it further by a clock divider (written in behavioral modeling) to generate one second period signal.
 The steps on using the Clocking Wizard described above (and the resultant instantiation template) can be used for this exercise.
-Use the on-board clock source of 100 MHz, the BTNU button to reset the circuit, SW0 as enable, LED0 to output the generated one second signal, and LED15 to output the DCM lock signal.
-Go through the design flow, generate the bitstream, and download it into the Nexys4 board.
+Use the on-board clock source of 100 MHz, the BTNU button to reset the circuit, SW0 as enable, LED0 to output, Q, the generated one second signal, and LED15 to output the DCM lock signal.
+Go through the design flow, generate the bitstream, and download it into the Basys3 or the Nexys4 DDR board.
 Verify the functionality.

-Since the 7-segment displays on the Nexys4 board use common cathodes and a particular display is illuminated by asserting the corresponding anode pin, a scanning circuit is required to display information (digits) on more than one display.
+Since the 7-segment displays on the Basys3 or the Nexys4 DDR board use common cathodes and a particular display is illuminated by asserting the corresponding anode pin, a scanning circuit is required to display information (digits) on more than one display.
 This circuit should drive the anode signals and corresponding cathode patterns of each digit in a repeating, continuous succession, at an update rate that is faster than the human eye can detect.
 In order for each of the digits to appear bright and continuously illuminated, all desired digits should be driven once every 1 to 16ms, for a refresh frequency of 1 KHz to 60 Hz.
 If the update or "refresh" rate is slowed to around 45 Hz, most people will begin to see the display flicker.

 1-2.
-Modify the design of Lab2\2\1 (binary to BCD converter) to display the 4bit binary inputs converted to BCD values on two 7-segment displays (instead of one 7-segment and one LED).
+Modify the design of Lab2_2_1 (binary to BCD converter) to display the 4-bit binary inputs converted to BCD values on two 7-segment displays (instead of one 7-segment and one LED).
 Use the 100 MHz clock source to generate a 5 MHz clock and the appropriate clock divider circuit to drive the two 7-segment displays with a refresh rate of about 500 Hz.
-Generate the bitstream and download it into the Nexys4 board to verify the functionality.
+Generate the bitstream and download it into the Basys3 or the Nexys4 DDR board to verify the functionality.

-IP Catalog

-Part 2
+IP Catalog Part 2